openshift/openshift-ansible/roles/openshift_cfme/README.md

 apache     1945  0.0  0.0 250360  5764 ?
 S    15:02   0:00 /usr/sbin/httpd -DFOREGROUND
 ```

-Furthermore, you can expand your search process by just looking for
+Furthermore, you can find other related processes by just looking for
-processes with `MIQ` in their name:
+ones with `MIQ` in their name:

 ```
 [root@manageiq-0 vmdb]# ps aux | grep miq